John 6:45

 with Him."
 Jesus said that He knew who would believe and who would

-not believe, ahead of time.
-Of course, Jesus was talking about the
+not believe ahead of time.
+Of course, Jesus was talking about the foreknowledge

-foreknowledge of God: the fact that God knows everything that is going to
+of God: the fact that God knows everything that is going to happen before it

-of confusing this all-knowing attribute of God and thinking that it means that
+all-knowing attribute of God and thinking that it means that humans have no

-the water of life and drink freely.
-If someone does not believe, it’s because
+life and drink freely.
+If someone does not believe, it is because they chose to

-they chose to not believe, and not because God knew about their choice ahead of
+not believe, and not because God knew about their choice ahead of time.

 The real reason that some of these people